RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 * **“status:”** – The status is used to show the different types of data stored in an **inetnum** object and the relative positions within a hierarchy.
 It can take one of these values:
     * ‘ALLOCATED UNSPECIFIED' – This is mostly used to identify blocks of addresses for which the RIPE NCC is administratively responsible.
 Historically, a small number of allocations made to members have this status also.
     * ‘ALLOCATED PA' – These are allocations made to members by the RIPE NCC.
+    * 'ALLOCATED-ASSIGNED PA' - An allocation with a single assignment of the same prefix length.
     * ‘LIR-PARTITIONED PA' – This is to allow partitioning of an allocation by a member for internal business reasons.
     * ‘SUB-ALLOCATED PA' – A member can sub-allocate a part of an allocation to another organisation.
 The other organisation may take over some of the management of this sub-allocation.
 However, the RIPE NCC member is still responsible for the whole of their registered resources, even if parts of it have been sub-allocated.
 Provisions have been built in to the RIPE Database software to ensure that the member is always technically in control of their allocated address space.
     * ‘ASSIGNED PA' – These are assignments made by a member from their allocations to an End User.